shhyou/dynamics-tools-notes/README.md

-Syntactic Proofs Techniques: Glossaries and Notes
+Syntactic Proof Techniques: Glossaries and Notes
 =====
 To add your notes, simply drop a link here.
 For binary files like PDFs, upload to the [wiki](https://github.com/shhyou/dynamics-tools-notes/wiki) or